 Penelope Cruz, Olivia Wilde, Edward Norton, and Seth Rogen in The Invite (A24)

-What I find incredible is not just the festival itself, but the year-round programming and inclusivity.
-It feels very tied to the spirit of San Francisco.
-What is that spirit right now?
+The Knockturnal: What’s incredible about the festival is that it’s not just this annual event, but the year-round programming, education work, and community engagement.
+It feels deeply tied to the spirit of San Francisco itself.
+What does that artistic spirit feel like right now in the city?

 We are a nonprofit arts organization, and we are not immune to what’s been happening in terms of the funding landscape, both locally and nationally.
 We feel very lucky to have the supporters that we do: funders, foundations, donors, grants, and especially our audiences.
 Our audiences are really what keep us going.